January 27, 2024

 Smart function parameters

 There are times when a function has many parameters, most of which are optional.
 That’s especially true for user interfaces.
 Imagine a function that creates a menu.
-It may have a width, a height, a title, items list and so on.
+It may have a width, a height, a title, an item list and so on.

 Here’s a bad way to write such a function: